jsa-research/limbus-buildgen/README.md

 *FreeBSD is tested from time to time during development of new features but as there is currently no continuous integration on a FreeBSD host it should be considered less stable than the other target hosts.*

 ## Build
-In the root project directory, run:
+For all platforms, open a terminal and run the following command in the root project directory:
 ```
 make
 ```

 limbus-buildgen compiles using build files that it generated itself.
+To re-generate the makefiles run `utility-scripts/generate_build_files.sh` on a Unix-like OS.

 *Windows users will need PowerShell 3.0 installed to automatically download the dependencies.
 If this is not possible, see [Download dependencies manually](#download-dependencies-manually)*

 #### Dependencies

-It has very few dependencies that it downloads automatically when built.
-However it is assumed that a standard C compiler is installed. (*For Windows users this means having Visual Studio installed.
+There are very few dependencies and they are downloaded automatically when built.
+However it is assumed that a standard C compiler is installed. (*For Windows users this means having Visual Studio or the Windows SDK installed.
 Most Unixes come with a C compiler suite.*)

 #### Download dependencies manually
-limbus-buildgen uses Duktape as its Javascript interpreter.
-You can download Duktape 1.4.0 from `http://duktape.org/` and extract it into `dependencies/duktape-1.4.0`.
+Duktape is used for Javascript execution.
+You can download the Duktape 1.4.0 release package from `http://duktape.org/` and extract it into `dependencies/duktape-1.4.0`.

 ## Development
 [![Dependencies](https://david-dm.org/redien/limbus-buildgen.svg)](https://david-dm.org/redien/limbus-buildgen) [![devDependencies](https://david-dm.org/redien/limbus-buildgen/dev-status.svg)](https://david-dm.org/redien/limbus-buildgen#info=devDependencies)

 For development you need some extra development dependencies.
+Install them using NPM with:

 ```
 npm install